🗽 Free New York Landlord Forms

 RPL § 232-a & 232-b

-Flexible termination notice form for various situations.
-Helps ensure you’re using the correct notice period for your specific situation.
+Flexible termination notice for various situations.
+Helps ensure you use the correct notice period for your specific tenancy type.

 Create Notice →